Popular:

 An image of a vet and dog with a transparent background, showing how PNG's work - The benefit of PNG images is that they have the capability for transparency - Image

 Another factor that PNG brought to the table is that file compression is lossless.
 That means that all the data in the original image is maintained during the conversion into PNG.
 There is no color removal to accommodate the compression.
 This is an amazing benefit if you’re sharing images that are still in the editing process.
 But it does also mean that the PNG file will be larger than a JPEG.
-But if the size isn’t an issue and you want your image to stay detailed, PNG is preferable.
+But if the size isn’t an issue and you want your image to stay detailed, download PNG images and enjoy.

 JPEG vs PNG side by side comparison table with features of each - A quick comparison of JPEG and PNG image file formats - Image